COD-0/Rock_Paper_Scissors/README.md

  ## 🌠 Features

--You can play as many rounds as you like.
+- You can play as many rounds as you like.
--Calculates and display of user and computer score and at the end show you who won.
+- Calculates and display of user and computer score and at the end show you who won.
--Simple and easy-to-play.
+- Simple and easy-to-play.

 ## ▶️ How to Run